Scent hound: Vocalization

-Most scent hounds have a range of vocalizations, which can vary depending upon the situation the dog finds himself in.
-Their baying voice - most often used when excited and is useful in informing their master that they are following a scent trail - is deep and booming and can be distinct from their barking voice; which itself can have variations in tone from excited to nervous or fearful.
+Most scent hounds have a range of vocalizations, which can vary depending upon the situation the dog finds itself in.
+Their baying voice—most often used when excited and useful in informing their master that they are following a scent trail—is deep and booming and can be distinct from their barking voice, which itself can have variations in tone, from excited to nervous or fearful.